netdata/netdata/src/exporting/json/integrations/json.md

 <img src="https://netdata.cloud/img/json.svg" width="150"/>

-Use the JSON connector for the exporting engine to archive your agent's metrics to JSON document databases for long-term storage, further analysis, or correlation with data from other sources
+Use the JSON connector for the exporting engine to archive your Agent's metrics to JSON document databases for long-term storage, further analysis, or correlation with data from other sources